Unknownplaylist/Kaltura-Downloader-Extension/README.md

 - Select the extracted Kaltura-Download-Toggle-main file
 - Reload and the extension will be on the extension menu
 - Toggle it on/off as needed (default is off)
-- When on click the play button and it will start downloading the video
+- When on, play the video and it will start downloading the video
-# Notes
+  - If it's on and does not start downloading the video
-- If the download doesn't start just refresh
+  - Try to reload the page and play it again

-# To get started
+# Explanation
-- When you load the page
+- Load the page
-- when you play video the extension finds for the get request matching it to a parrmeters that the ending of the get url is seg-1-v1-a1.ts
+- When you play the video, the extension finds for the "GET" request matching the parameter, which is the ending of "GET" request url being seg-1-v1-a1.ts
   - Found in [background.js](background.js)
   ```
   function onWebRequestCompleted(details) {